 Subject Tracking works in Auto-area AF mode and it’s useful for subjects that move erratically.
 Pressing the OK button in Auto-area AF mode activates a tracking point which is visible on the screen and in the viewfinder.

 You then position this box over the subject and press the OK button again to start the tracking.
 As the subject moves, the Z50 tracks it around the frame, keeping it sharp in Continuous AF mode.
-It works with the Z6 and Z7, and it certainly seemed effective within the confines of the UK press event – despite the gloomy conditions.
-However, I’ve yet to test the Z50 with a really fast subject.
-The early signs are good though.

 We expect a camera to be able to shoot 4K video now, and the Nikon Z50 can do so at 30fps.
 As usual, there’s a range of frame rates available for Full-HD video recording.
 The maximum value is 120fps, which is ideal for slowing down very fast action.